Oura Ring 5 vs. Fitbit: Top trackers compared

 - Stress tracking

-Oura Ring v Fitbit: Sleep tracking
+Oura Ring vs. Fitbit: Sleep tracking

-One of the strongest features of both Fitbit and Oura is sleep tracking – and both systems are excellent.
+One of the strongest features of both Fitbit and Oura is sleep tracking, and both systems are excellent.
 However, there are quite extreme differences between them.

-Both ecosystems do this so well it largely comes back to the device you feel more comfortable wearing.
+Both ecosystems do this so well that it largely comes back to the device you feel more comfortable wearing.
 Oura will suit those looking for more data and granular detail.

-Oura sleep tracking
+Oura Ring 5 sleep tracking

 Oura uses its onboard sensors to record a raft of metrics and data.
 It’ll give you a breakdown of sleep stages (deep, light, and REM).
-Just like you can on Fitbit’s platform and trackers using a similar method to track sleep.
+Just like you can on Fitbit’s platform and trackers, using a similar method to track sleep.

 This sleep data feeds into another aspect of Oura, which it calls Readiness.
-This concept also takes into consideration activity to assess whether you’re in good shape for the day – and will be of interest to those looking at recovery from workouts as well as general wellness.
+This concept also takes into consideration activity to assess whether you’re in good shape for the day—and will be of interest to those looking at recovery from workouts as well as general wellness.

 - Sleep stage (Deep, REM, Light sleep)